Symmetry & Critical Points for Symmetric Tensor Decomposition Problems: Concluding remarks

 \section{Concluding remarks}

-Standard approaches \cite{carroll1970analysis,harshman70,paatero1997least,tomasiuse,acar2011scalable,kolda2015numerical} for decomposing real symmetric tensors often fail to return a valid decomposition \cite{kolda2009tensor,acar2011scalable,kolda2015numerical,tomasi2006comparison} on account of nonconvexity of the associated optimization landscape.
-Our focus in this article has been on studying in some depth obstructions to local optimization methods using techniques pertaining to symmetry breaking.
-The complex array of saddles and minima so revealed exhibits various phenomena affecting the efficacy of local optimization methods.
-Some phenomena are desirable, for example, saddles with higher objective value are seen to exhibit a larger number of descent directions, as well as the emergence of such directions under over-parametrization (see \emph{op. cit.} and \cite{ArjevaniField2022annihilation}).
-Others are awkward, for example, third-order saddles occurring in the optimization landscape that can unduly slow down the optimization process or cause an optimization method erroneously announce convergence to a local minimum.
-Some phenomena are seen for both tensor norms, e.g., highly skewed Hessian spectra.
-Others, such as growth rates of Hessian eigenvalues, differ.
-These, as well as other phenomena discussed in detail in \pref{sec:main_results}, help elucidate some of the key questions foundational to theories aimed at characterizing decomposability of symmetric tensors by local optimization methods.
-We conclude by noting that, although our emphasis has been on orthonormally decomposable tensors, the assumption is not required.
-Variations, in addition to those mentioned in \pref{sec:main_results}, involve use of different collinearity factors \cite{li1997numerical}, over-factoring \cite{tomasi2006comparison}, and tensors with generic rank \cite{hirschowitz1995polynomial} (asymmetric targets for problems associated with two-layer ReLU networks are studied in \cite{ArjevaniField2022}).
+Standard approaches \cite{carroll1970analysis,harshman70,paatero1997least,tomasiuse,acar2011scalable,kolda2015numerical} for decomposing real symmetric tensors often fail to return a valid decomposition \cite{kolda2009tensor,acar2011scalable,kolda2015numerical,tomasi2006comparison} of nonconvexity of the associated optimization landscape.
+Our focus in this article has been on studying in some depth obstructions to local optimization methods using techniques pertaining to symmetry breaking~\cite{arjevani2024symmetry}.
+The complex array of saddles and minima so revealed exhibits various phenomena that influence the efficacy of local optimization methods.
+Some phenomena are desirable; for instance, saddles with higher objective values tending to exhibit a greater number of descent directions, as well as the emergence of such directions under over-parametrization (see \emph{op. cit.} and \cite{ArjevaniField2022annihilation}).
+Others are awkward, as third-order saddles existing in the optimization landscape, which can unduly slow down the optimization process or even cause an optimization method to erroneously declare convergence to a local minimum.
+Certain behaviors are common to different tensor norms, such as highly skewed Hessian spectra, while others, like the growth rates of Hessian eigenvalues, differ.
+These phenomena, along with others discussed in detail in \pref{sec:main_results}, help clarify key questions foundational to theories that aim to characterize the decomposability of symmetric tensors using local optimization methods.
+We conclude by noting that, although our emphasis has been on orthonormally decomposable tensors, this assumption is not strictly necessary.
+Variations, beyond those discussed in \pref{sec:main_results}, include, for instance, further emphasis on collinearity factors \cite{li1997numerical}, over-factoring \cite{tomasi2006comparison}, and tensors with generic rank \cite{hirschowitz1995polynomial}.

-In general terms, symmetry breaking phenomena, when present, make possible an analytic study of nonconvex optimization landscapes.
-The approach is twofold.
-First, the presence of symmetry breaking provides an efficient way of organizing and encoding an otherwise highly complex set of critical points, offering new ways of recognizing, differentiating and understanding local extrema and saddles.
-Second, symmetry grants a dimension-independent parameterization of families of critical points yielding sharp results by use of a new array of analytic and algebraic~tools.